Below are some of the most frequently asked questions I receive. If you have others not listed here, please let me know.

 When I moved to California and applied for licensing, the Board of Psychology evaluated my course work and internships.
 They determined that I was eligible to apply for a license as a psychologist which I received in January, 1980.
 (The other option would have been applying for a license as an educational psychologist.)
 Since my course work was in counseling, not education, I sought and received licensure as a Psychologist which includes counseling and clinical psychology.

-I know this can be confused.
+I know this can be confusing.
 Do not hesitate to ask any questions.

 My fees are dependent on the services provided.
 I am happy to discuss them with you.